rdubnic2/rdubnic2.github.io/_projects/1_IS445_Homework10.md

 ---

-# Example including vega-lite

-Example comes from this [great blog post right here](https://blog.4dcu.be/programming/2021/05/03/Interactive-Visualizations.html) that was also used in [our test import script](https://github.com/UIUC-iSchool-DataViz/is445_bcubcg_fall2022/blob/main/week01/test_imports_week01.ipynb).

-We can use a vegachart HTML tag like so:
+# Homework 10

+Here are some example vega-lite visualizations, first a look at duration of UFO sightings (in seconds) by US state (trying hovering over points for exact details!) followed by a look at Bigfoot sightings by state, and then by humidity and temperature, for a selected state (click on the bar for the state you want to see!).

 ```
-<vegachart schema-url="{{ site.baseurl }}/assets/json/cars.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/chart1.json" style="width: 100%"></vegachart>
 ```

-<vegachart schema-url="{{ site.baseurl }}/assets/json/cars.json" style="width: 100%"></vegachart>
+<vegachart schema-url="{{ site.baseurl }}/assets/json/dualChart.json" style="width: 100%"></vegachart>

-In theory, you can also use [Jekyll hooks](https://jekyllrb.com/docs/plugins/hooks/) to do it, but I haven't figured out a way that looks nice yet.

-## Search The Data & Methods
+## The Data & Methods

-Below is where we can put some links to both the data and the analysis code as buttons:
+Below are links to some shoddy code and some less-shoddy data as buttons:

 ```
 <div class="left">